lowpoly-thunderbird/crkbd-glp_qwerty-luna/readme.md

 # Personal keymap for the CRKBD
 My own keymap with some custom OLED features, Colemak base layer and gaming layers.
 The F13 key on multiple layers can be bound to something, I use it as toggle mute microphone on Discord.
 ## Layers
-- Colemak - Default layer
+- Base - QWERTY Default layer
 - Lower - Has numbers and arrows
 - Raise - Has symbols
-- Game1 - A QWERTY Gaming layer
+- BaseAlt - Alternate QWERTY layer with some tweaks for productivity
-- Game2 - An alternate lower layer when Game1 is active, has numbers and other keys that may be needed
+- Numpad - Numpad Layer
-- Adjust - Has F-keys and settings, allows to set the Game1 as base layer.
+- Adjust - Has F-keys and settings, allows to set the BaseAlt as base layer.
 ## Custom OLED
 - Left side:
+    - Cat Pawn logo
     - Layer indicator
     - Keyboard pet Luna from @HellSingCoder <https://github.com/HellSingCoder/qmk_firmware/tree/master/keyboards/sofle/keymaps/helltm>
+        - replaced animation with Lily58 Kiry Pet <https://github.com/isaacsa51/lily58-keycat/tree/kiry_cat>
 - Right side
-    - Unicursal hexagram pixel art logo
+    - Cat Pawn logo
+    - Layer indicator
     - WPM counter